Qualifying for an Absentee Ballot

 Who Can Collect and Drop Off an Absentee/Mail Ballot on Behalf of a Voter?

-Thirty-one states explicitly permit someone to return an absentee/mail ballot on behalf of a voter:
+More than half of the states explicitly permit someone to return an absentee/mail ballot on behalf of a voter.

-Many of these states limit this provision to a family member, household member or caregiver.
+- Many of these states limit this provision to a family member, household member or caregiver.
+Other states allow a voter to designate someone—often but not always a family member, household member or caregiver—to return their ballot for them.

-Among the 31 states where a voter can authorize someone to return a ballot on their behalf, some place limits on how many and when ballots can be returned.
+- Among the states where a voter can authorize someone to return a ballot on their behalf, some place limits on how many and when ballots can be returned, and for how long ballots can remain in an authorized person’s possession.
 These limits may prevent those returning ballots for others from campaigning or encouraging voters to vote in a certain way.
-Nine states limit how many ballots an authorized person can return:

-The remaining 18 states, Puerto Rico, the Virgin Islands and Washington, D.C. either do not specify whether an agent or family member may return an absentee/mail ballot on behalf of a voter, or use more open language, such as a voter shall “cause” a ballot to be returned.
+- The remaining states either do not specify whether an agent or family member may return an absentee/mail ballot on behalf of a voter, or use more open language, such as a voter shall “cause” a ballot to be returned.
 Interpretations of what this means vary.
 In some states, it may mean absentee/mail ballot collection is generally accepted, and in others it may mean that this practice is not permitted.

 Find more comprehensive information on Table 10: Ballot Collection Laws.